aws-samples/appsync-with-postgraphile-rds/README.md

-# Creating serverless GraphQL APIs from RDS databases with AWS AppSync and PostGraphile
+# Serverless auto-generated GraphQL API with AWS AppSync and Postgraphile

 ![A diagram of the architecture solution Overview](./images/overview.png "Solution Overview")